ByGregMarine/bygregmarine.com/content/blog/balance.md

 In my article *[When to Give Up](/posts/when-to-give-up)*, I mentioned I was raised in the church.
 Among other things, I was taught it was important to pray to God concerning everything and meditate on the scriptures from the Christian Holy Bible.
 Prayer and meditation is a very personal experience that exists in several religions.
 And for very good reason.
 In most cases, these exercises will allow you to relax, recharge, and refocus on what matters most.

 In the case of Christianity, prayer is a communication channel to the Creator of all things.
 Growing up I believed that this dialog would include God answering my prayers in a way that would make sense to me.
-As I became a teenaged boy, I quickly realized this was not the case.
+As I became a teenager, I quickly realized this was not the case.
 Most of the time, what I thought were answers from God would not make much sense at all.
 But I would always try to accept whatever form the answer would come in.

 ![Praying to Jesus](/images/balance-01.jpg "Praying to Jesus")

 Meditating on the scriptures would most often be through Bible study groups at church.
 However, I would also try to find time at home to read and ponder what the original authors had intended to convey in their words.
 Over all, the Bible was a blueprint for how I wanted to live my life and how I would choose what other things and who would influence me.
 My understanding of what I was reading was quite limited in my early years.
-And once again, as I became a teenaged boy, I quickly realized my understanding was a bit off.
+And once again, as I became a teenager, I quickly realized my understanding was a bit off.

 One of the topics that interested me most in my church youth group was the study of other religions.
 Of those we studied, there seemed to be a common theme.
 Each had some sort of deity system, a scripture text, a way to live a good life, and a sense of community.
 However, all of them seemed to be at odds with each other.
 I thought to myself, how could this be.
 With so many similarities, how could all of these religions teach their followers to hate each other so much.
 It was at this time I felt they must all be wrong.